hussra/churchsuite-plan-viewer/docs/editor.md

 * `brand` represents your account's default branding as a [Brand model](https://developer.churchsuite.com/account#model/brand), allowing you to display your logo and use the default brand colour.
 In addition, a `logo.data_url` property is added giving your logo as a data: URL for easier display within your template.
-* `types` is an array of objects, each representing one of your plan item types as [Type model](https://developer.churchsuite.com/planning#model/type).
+* `types` contains a set of properties each representing one of your plan item types as [Type model](https://developer.churchsuite.com/planning#model/type), and with the key being the type name converted to lower case with spaces changed to underscores.
 This can be used by your template to display the different item types in appropriate ways - there are examples of this in the default templates.

 ### The #planContents pane